Particl-Community/academy/in-depth/indepth_part_coin.rst

     - Transactions are near-free; usually just a few cents or even less per transaction.
     - Transactions are near-instant; usually takes around 2 minutes for the payment to be fully settled.
     - Transactions cannot be reversed (no chargebacks).
-    - You keep full control of your financial data.
+    - You keep complete control of your financial data.

 .. container:: toggle